lorenasg1/lorenasg1/README.md

 - ⚡ Fun fact: Besides tech, I enjoy playing acoustic and eletric guitar.
 - 🗣 You can reach me to talk about any of these subjects.

-- Stack: react, react-native, nodejs, typescript.
+- Main Stack: react, react-native, nodejs, typescript.
-- Other interests: Python and Flutter.
+- Other interests: Go Flutter and Python.

 ## Get in touch